ruzickap/packer-templates/README.md

 * pvpanic: QEMU pvpanic device driver
 * qemu-ga: [Qemu Guest Agent](http://wiki.libvirt.org/page/Qemu_guest_agent)

-### Additional Drivers installed for virtualbox boxes
+### Additional Drivers installed for VirtualBox boxes

 * VirtualBox Guest Additions

 ## How to build images remotely

-If you want to build the images yourself you will need passwordless ssh access to the latest Fedora server and locally installed Ansible.
+If you want to build the images yourself you will need password-less ssh access to the latest Fedora server and locally installed Ansible.
 The server should not have IPs from this range `192.168.121.0/24` - this is used by Vagrant + libvirt by default.